Compactness and rigidity of self-shrinking surfaces: Introduction

 \begin{thm} Given $\delta<2$ and $\eta>0,$ we can find $R=R(\delta,\eta)$ such that the following statement holds.
 If $\Sigma$ is a self-shrinking surface in $\bb R^4$ such that $\lambda(\Sigma)\le \delta$ and $\Sigma\cap B_R$ satisfies $|\h|\ge \eta$ and is contained in a $3$-dimensional linear subspace of $\bb R^4,$ then the whole $\Sigma$ is also contained in the same $3$-dimensional subspace. \end{thm}

-We remark that we require the lower bound of the mean curvature vector in theorem \ref{rigA} (2) and theorem \ref{rigB}.
+We remark that we require the lower bound of the mean curvature vector in Theorem \ref{rigA} (2) and Theorem \ref{rigB}.
 This guarantees the presence of the global principal normal vector $\frac{\h}{|\h|},$ which is essential in \cite{CXZ} and \cite{CM20}.
-We could just assume $|\h|>0$ for a single self-shrinker, but currently we are not sure how to preserve this positivity after passing to a limit.